Year or Term Abroad

 - Approving course work completed abroad toward meeting major requirements for students who are taking part in the Year or Term Abroad program.
-The Study Abroad Committee will usually grant general graduation credit on the strength of the student’s transcript.
+The Study Abroad Committee will usually grant transfer credit on the strength of the student’s transcript.
 In some cases, the relevant DUS will be consulted.
-However, a student who wishes to utilize course work toward meeting major requirements should supply a copy of his or her transcript and any written work you require, as discussed above.
+However, a student who wishes to use course work toward meeting major requirements should supply a copy of the program transcript and any written work you require, as discussed above.
 See Fulfilling Requirements While Away on the Study Abroad website.

-- Approving the award of credit for students in any major who have completed foreign study while on a Leave of Absence from Yale.
+- Approving the award of credit for students in any major who have completed study abroad while on a Leave of Absence from Yale.
 If a student chooses to study abroad while on a leave of absence from Yale, he or she is not enrolled in the Year or Term Abroad program.
-He or she must seek approval from the relevant DUSes both for credit toward the major and for credit toward the 36-course-credit requirement.
-Thus a student who takes courses in three different disciplines must seek approval for credit from the three appropriate directors of undergraduate studies.
-See Endorsement of a Student’s Request for Credit for Course Work Done outside Yale under The Committee on Honors and Academic Standing in this handbook.
+He or she must seek approval from each relevant DUS, both for fulfillment of major requirements and for credit transfer toward the 36-course-credit requirement.
+See Request to add Coursework Completed Outside Yale under The Committee on Honors and Academic Standing in this handbook.

-Questions about the Year or Term Abroad may be addressed to the Kelly McLaughlin, Director of Study Abroad; Deputy Director of the Center for International and Professional Experience; and Assistant Dean of Assessment.
+Questions about the Year or Term Abroad may be addressed to Kelly McLaughlin, Director of Study Abroad; Deputy Director of the Center for International and Professional Experience; and Assistant Dean of Assessment.

 Accessing the DUS Study Abroad Approval Form